Dr. Koushik Shaw and Austin Urology Institute explain the differences between vasectomy and tubal ligation for those considering female birth control.

 - Is not permanent

-Whatever birth control method you decide on, Austin Urology Institute is available to answer your questions.
+Whatever birth control method you decide on, the vasectomy experts at Austin Urology Institute is available to answer your questions.
 We’ll gladly walk you through your female birth control and male birth control options in Austin.
 Schedule a consultation at www.austinurologyinstitute.com/contact.

 Virtual Visits Available